svilenJUNIOR/AlgorithmsRepository/README.md

-Implementing different algorithms in C#
+Implementing different algorithms in C#, with examples and explanation for each one.